Our Programs and Services

 The Harnett Mini-Grant was founded by Mr. Michael Harnett in January 2014 as a memorial to his nephew, Brendan Michael Harnett, who was diagnosed with infantile spasms and passed away before his first birthday.
 Each year during Infantile Spasms Awareness Week, one $1,000 mini-grant is awarded to a child with infantile spasms and his caregivers to cover the cost of medical devices, treatments, therapies, or other services not covered by insurance.
 Learn more about Brendan and the mini-grant application process.
 To donate in his honor, please visit our donation page and choose his fund from the dropdown menu.

 Each quarter, we publish an e-newsletter that focuses on one pediatric neurologic disorder or topic, providing an educational overview, information on current research studies, trusted resources, and support opportunities.
 Visit our archive page to read past editions of our newsletter.

 Infantile Spasms Awareness and Education

 We have partnered with the Tuberous Sclerosis Alliance (TS Alliance) to lead a multi-year infantile spasms (IS) awareness and education initiative.
-2015 efforts include the publication of an IS education infographic; educational videos in English & Spanish; a IS webinar with provider, caregiver, and advocate presenters; a continuing medical education opportunity for child neurologists at the annual meeting of the Child Neurology Society; the annual IS Heroes Award and Brendan Michael Harnett IS Mini-Grant; awareness booths at the Child Neurology Society and American Epilepsy Society annual meetings; and Infantile Spasms Awareness Week.
+2015 efforts included the publication of an IS education infographic; educational videos in English & Spanish; an IS webinar with provider, caregiver, and advocate presenters; a continuing medical education opportunity for child neurologists at the annual meeting of the Child Neurology Society; the annual IS Heroes Award and Brendan Michael Harnett IS Mini-Grant; awareness booths at the Child Neurology Society and American Epilepsy Society annual meetings; and Infantile Spasms Awareness Week.

 Infantile Spasms Awareness Week